-Graduate applicants whose primary language is not English must demonstrate
+Graduate applicants whose primary language is not English must demonstrate competency in English in one of the following ways:

 - 1. Standardized Testing

 - TOEFL

 - 550 PBT TOEFL or higher

-- · 79 IBT TOEFL or higher
+- 79 IBT TOEFL or higher

 - IELTS

 - 6.5 or higher

-- TOEIC

-- · 750 or higher

-- 2. Languages and Culture Institute (LCI at Oklahoma Christian)

-- TOEFL

-- 500 PBT TOEFL or higher with successful completion of a minimum of 14 weeks in LCI

-- 61 IBT TOEFL or higher with successful completion of a minimum of 14 weeks in LCI
+- TOEIC - 750 or higher - 2.
+Language and Culture Institute (LCI at Oklahoma Christian) - TOEFL - 500 PBT TOEFL or higher with successful completion of a minimum of 14 weeks in LCI - 61 IBT TOEFL or higher with successful completion of a minimum of 14 weeks in LCI - IELTS - 6.0 or higher with successful completion of a minimum of 14 weeks in LCI - TOECI - 600 or higher with successful completion of a minimum of 14 weeks in LCI

-- · IELTS

-- 6.0 or higher with successful completion of a minimum of 14 weeks in LCI

-- TOECI

-- 600 or higher with successful completion of a minimum of 14 weeks in LCI